Leicester return to summit as Chelsea woes continue

 Chelsea rarely threatened in the first half and when Mahrez beat Courtois with a sumptuous strike, Mourinho's men had it all to do.

-They huffed and puffed without any spark until Remy headed in fellow substitute Pedro's cross but they failed to create any meaningful chances to salvage a point and take some of the pressure off their beleaguered manager.
+They huffed and puffed without any spark until Remy headed in fellow substitute Pedro's cross but they failed to create any meaningful chances to salvage a point.

 (Editing by Ken Ferris)